(Translated by R. Scott Smith)

 yet never fill us with the fruits of life—

-this, I think, is meant by the story of the girls who,
+this, I think, is meant by the story of the girls

 in the flower of their youth, pour water into a pot full of holes,